 Know the Debate

-Riparian buffer effectiveness and implementation vary significantly with location and scale.
-In humid temperate regions, native deciduous species e...
+Riparian buffer effectiveness and implementation vary significantly by context.
+In humid temperate regions with ample rainfall, buffers establish q...

-How long until riparian buffers improve water quality?
+How long until riparian buffers show full benefits?

 Sources behind this view